-For someone who meditates, the practice offers a chance to improve physical wellbeing, as well as emotional health.
-However, there is no “right way” to meditate, meaning people can explore the different types until they find one that works for them.
+There are a variety of meditation methods that suit most people.
+However, there is no “right way” to meditate, meaning someone can explore the different types until they find one that works for them.

-The following seven examples are some of the best-known ways to meditate:
+The following eight examples are some of the best-known ways to meditate:

-While breathing deeply, practitioners open their minds to receiving loving kindness.
-They then send messages of loving kindness to the world, to specific people, or to their loved ones.
+While breathing deeply, an individual opens their mind to receive loving kindness.
+They then send messages of loving kindness to the world, specific people, or their loved ones.

-In most forms of this meditation, the key is to repeat the message many times, until the practitioner feels an attitude of loving kindness.
+In most forms of this meditation, the key is to repeat the message many times, until the individual feels an attitude of benevolence.

-During a progressive relaxation session, practitioners start at one end of their body, usually their feet, and work through the whole.
+During a progressive relaxation session, practitioners start at one end of their body, usually their feet, and work through the whole body.

-Some forms of progressive relaxation require people to tense and then relax muscles.
+Some forms of progressive relaxation require someone to tense and then relax muscles.
 Others encourage a person to visualize a wave, drifting over their body to release tension.

 Progressive relaxation can help to promote generalized feelings of calmness and relaxation.
 It may also help with chronic pain.
 Because it slowly and steadily relaxes the body, some people use this form of meditation to help them sleep.

 Mindfulness meditation is something people can do almost anywhere.
-While waiting in line at the grocery store, for example, a person might calmly notice their surroundings, including the sights, sounds, and smells they experience.
+For example, while waiting in line at the grocery store, a person might calmly notice their surroundings, including the sights, sounds, and smells they experience.

-A form of mindfulness is involved in most kinds of meditation.
-Breath awareness encourages practitioners to be aware of their breathing, while progressive relaxation draws attention to areas of tension in the body.
+A form of mindfulness is involved in most types of meditation.
+For instance, breath awareness encourages practitioners to be aware of their breathing, while progressive relaxation draws attention to areas of tension in the body.

-Because mindfulness is a theme common to many forms of meditation, it has been studied extensively.
+Because mindfulness is a theme common to many types of meditation, it has been studied extensively.
 Research has found that it can:

 - reduce fixation on negative emotions